Have you ever wondered what the epidemiology of a zombie apocalypse would really look like?

 Now, thanks to researchers from Cornell University, you can watch the whole thing play out on their interactive map – all from the safety of your own home.
 Simply place a zombie in your home-town, and watch the lights start to go out – as first towns, then states, and then the whole damn country succumbs to the zombie epidemic.

-The underlying model for the interactive map was published last year.
+The underlying model for the interactive map was published in 2015.
 The research, however, isn’t all fun and games.
 The scientists have utilized the parameters of a zombie-style outbreak as it is a “wonderful model” to investigate the mathematics of epidemiological modelling.
 Rather than using the standard “SIR model” (susceptible-infected-recovered), they have adapted the underlying statistical mechanics to an “SZR model” (susceptible-zombie-removed).
 Such a model could actually have relevance in real-life scenarios (such as Ebola) where runaway infections cause medical personnel to themselves become a real problem, acting as a vector for further spread of disease.

 And the upshot for the zombie apocalypse?
 “After four weeks, much of the United States has fallen, but it takes a very long time for the zombies to diffuse and capture the remaining portions of the United States.
 Even four months in, remote areas of Montana and Nevada remain zombie free.”